 - Steam cleaning or spray painting that could potentially set off detectors.

-- Use of open flames (e.g. hot work) near any heat or smoke-sensing device.
+- Use of open flames, welding, flame cutting or other fire or spark-producing operation (e.g. hot work) near any heat or smoke-sensing device.

-- Safety for faulty, staff and visitors who share space adjacent to the work zones.
+- Safety for faculty, staff and visitors who share space adjacent to the work zones.

 - Safety for all workers on foot around traffic vehicles.